B

 Cost Of Living Quick Facts

-• The cost of living in Rotterdam is equal to the national average
+• The cost of living in Rotterdam is 5% higher than the national average

 • New York general sales tax is 22% lower than the national average